AdobeDocs/advertising.en/help/search-social-commerce/campaign-management/bulksheets/bulksheet-ftp-account.md

 ---
 title: Set up an FTP account for uploading bulksheets
 description: Learn how to request an FTP account for uploading bulksheet files.
+exl-id: 6867d705-b8ef-4066-81dd-8742a6f5b126
 ---
 # Set up an FTP account for uploading bulksheets